Lawyer discusses how to file a workers’ comp claim in Michigan and what benefits are available.

 Making a claim for medical and/or lost wages can also be accomplished by telling an employer that benefits are needed.
 We still recommend making a claim in writing by sending a letter, email, or text message.
 The employer should do all the paperwork with its insurance carrier.

-After you have filed a workers’ comp claim, employees who are disabled from employment are supposed to receive wage loss benefits.
+After you have made a job-related injury claim, employees who are disabled from employment are supposed to receive wage loss benefits.
 The amount paid should equal 80% of the after-tax average weekly wage.
 A rough estimate would be 60% of gross wages.
 This is based upon the highest 39 paid weeks out of the last 52.
-Income from workers’ comp is tax free.
+Income received from your benefits is tax free.

 Medical treatment is also covered 100% without any co-pays or deductibles.
 This includes payment for mileage, attendant care, doctor visits, durable medical equipment, prescription medications, physical therapy, and surgery.

-Unfortunately, some employers refuse to submit claims under workers’ comp.
+Unfortunately, some employers refuse to submit job-related injury claims.
 They are worried about higher insurance premiums and want to game the system.
 Some employers have large deductibles and believe they can escape payment by obstructing claims.

 Employees can short-circuit this process by filing their own Employee’s Report of Claim (Form WC-117) with the Workers’ Disability Compensation Agency.
 Notice will be sent directly to the employer’s insurance carrier who will then investigate the situation.

 Watch out for employers who promise to pay money under the table.
 It rarely lasts and can jeopardize other legal rights.
 Never lie to a medical provider about how an accident occurred!
-Employees are unable to sign away their workers’ comp rights.
+Employees are unable to sign away their legal rights.

-Wondering how to file a workers’ comp claim in Michigan when the insurance carrier has disputed payment?
-This requires an Application for Mediation or Hearing (Form WC-104A) be sent to the Workers’ Disability Compensation Agency.
+To file a workers’ comp claim in Michigan when the insurance carrier has disputed payment requires an Application for Mediation or Hearing (Form WC-104A) be sent to the Workers’ Disability Compensation Agency.
 We recommend hiring a lawyer because these cases are difficult.
-A magistrate will decide if additional workers’ comp benefits must be paid.
+A magistrate will decide if additional benefits must be paid.